tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_3.md

 Without thinking, I lunge forward, grabbing his arm and pulling him back with all my strength.
 The sudden motion sends a jolt of pain through my injured wrist, but I barely register it.
 We both tumble to the ground, a tangle of limbs just centimetres from the precipice.

-For a moment, we lie there, panting heavily, the realisation of what almost happened settling in.Jirra sits up slowly, his gaze lingering on the edge of the ridge, then turns to me.
+For a moment, we lie there, panting heavily, the realisation of what almost happened settling in.

+Jirra sits up slowly, his gaze lingering on the edge of the ridge, then turns to me.
 There's a newfound respect in his eyes, an acknowledgment of our mutual reliance.
 He nods slowly, conceding to the necessity of rest.

 We find a small, sheltered area nestled between two large boulders, providing some protection from the elements and any roaming wildlife.
 Jirra sets to work immediately, gathering dry twigs and leaves while I use my lighter to start a fire.
 The flames catch quickly, casting a warm, reassuring glow in the encroaching darkness.